radum/webapp-boilerplate/docs/deploy-heroku.md

 # Open a browser page with the newly running app
 heroku open -a {heroku app name}

+# Other useful commands
-# And to destroy it
+# And to destroy it (deletes the app completely)
 heroku apps:destroy --app={heroku app name}

 # And to check out the logs